cnorthwood/ternip/README.txt

         Rule Blocks

-            Rule blocks consist of sections seperated by three dashes (---) on a line by themselves.
+            Rule blocks consist of sections separated by three dashes (---) on a line by themselves.
 The first section in a rule block is the header of the block and is in the following format, regardless of whether it's a recognition or normalisation rule.
 The format of the